• Menu

 Protecting Your Future: Why Insurance and Estate Planning Matter (Even If You’re Young)

-By Ryan Bennett, CFP®, RJFS Financial Advisor
+Ryan Bennett, CFP® RJFS Financial Advisor

 When you’re in your 20s or early 30s, life insurance and estate planning probably aren’t top of mind.
 You’re focused on building your career, growing your income, maybe buying a home, or starting a family.
 But financial planning isn’t just about investing and saving—it’s also about protecting what you’re building.
 If something unexpected happens, the right planning ensures that you (and your loved ones) don’t face unnecessary financial hardship.